Pratik-on-Git/React-Notes/React.md

 Hence, `RefactorComponent`'s children is not getting re-rendered even if the parent is getting re-rendered.

 **Statement:** Elements passed as a prop to a component, weather it's a regular prop or a children prop is not re-renders whenever it's parent component is re-renders.

+## 💡 Memo in React
+### Composition in React

+Composition means building complex components by combining smaller, reusable ones.
+* Instead of writing everything inside a single component, you “compose” the UI by splitting logic and presentation into different layers and then assembling them together.